 What is chametz?

-Chametz refers to food containing any amount of wheat, barley, rye, oats, and spelt, that has leavened, or “puffed up.”
+Chametz ("food that has leavened") refers to food containing any amount of wheat, barley, rye, oats, and spelt, that has leavened, or “puffed up.”

 Isn’t matzah often made from wheat?

 That’s true, matzah is made from wheat.
 But, when matzah is made, the wheat flour is kept absolutely dry until it’s mixed with water and immediately baked.
-Technically, it takes 18 minutes for flour to ferment and rise, so matzah must be baked for fewer than 18 minutes.
+Technically, it takes 18 minutes for flour to ferment and rise, so matzah must be prepared and baked in fewer than 18 minutes.

-Kitniyot includes legumes, beans, peas, rice, millet, corn, and seeds.
-Many Ashkenazi Jews choose not to eat kitniyot on Passover.
+Kitniyot ("small things") includes legumes, beans, peas, rice, millet, corn, and seeds.
+Many Ashkenazi Jews (Jews of central and eastern European descent) choose not to eat kitniyot on Passover.